Everybody hurts at some point in their life.

 Even if you're taking the correct amount of painkillers for a legitimate medical reason, you can still become physically dependent.
 Here's how to safely detox from pain pills at home.

-The Long-term Effects of Painkillers
+The Long-Term Effects of Painkiller Use

 One of the biggest risks, of course, is developing an addiction.
 But prescription painkillers have the potential to damage the liver, kidneys, stomach and intestines as well.